gitlabhq/gitlabhq/doc/user/project/pages/custom_domains_ssl_tls_certification/ssl_tls_concepts.md

 and the **server** (where you site lives), through a keychain of authentications and validations.

-How about taking Josh's advice and protecting our sites too?
-We will be well supported, and we'll contribute to a safer internet.

 ## Organizations supporting HTTPS

 There is a huge movement in favor of securing all the web.
 W3C fully